aa-fiu-classes/cnt-4713-web/project-2.md

     **If you need additional dependencies for your project, you must update Vagrant file.**

-1. Submit all your source code (`client.py`, `server.py`, and any other Python files you have created) and `README.md` to Gradescope.
+2. Submit to Gradescope via connection to Github.
+Your repository should include all your source code (`client.py`, `server.py`, and any other Python files you have created) and `README.md`.
+Make sure you do NOT include temporary files (deductions will be made if so).

-Note, compared to project 1, you do not need to submit `.tar.gz` file or any other non-source code or README files.

-Before submission, please make sure that the client and server conforms to the specification.
+Before submission, please make sure the client and server conforms to the specification and you did not implement what implementation does not require.
-DO NOT implement parts that are not defined in the specification or you may not pass the automated tests.

 Submissions that do not follow these requirements will not get any credit.
 {: class="bs-callout bs-callout-warning" }